Skip Navigation

 I chose Edge Hill University because of the amazing facilities that it has to offer.
 The campus is self-contained, so I didn’t have to travel through busy cities to fulfil my learning.

-I decided to have a change of career, to work with and support people.
-Prior to coming to university, I was working as an area manager for a successful food manufacturing company, and I had trained as a chemical and nuclear engineer.
-However, these roles did not satisfy my ambition and conflicted with my moral compass.
+I decided on a change of career, to work with and support people.
+Prior to university, I was working as an area manager for a successful food manufacturing company, and I’d trained as a chemical and nuclear engineer.
+However, these roles didn’t satisfy my ambition and conflicted with my moral compass.
 I soon discovered my experiences would be very relevant to my criminology course and I was able to implement them into my studies, which I loved!

-I chose Edge Hill University because of the amazing facilities that it has to offer.
+I chose Edge Hill University because of the amazing facilities.
 The campus is self-contained, so I didn’t have to travel through busy cities to fulfil my learning.
 I also loved how passionate and caring the SPLD and inclusion team were before even arriving at Edge Hill.

-My favourite part of my degree is the range of topics in which the subject applies from generalised crimes to environmental harms, music harms and so much more!
-It really develops your critical thinking and gives you a whole new perspective on the world for the better.
+My favourite part of the degree is the range of topics to which the subject applies, from generalised crimes to environmental harms, music harms and so much more.
+It really develops your critical thinking and gives you a whole new perspective on the world.

-The top three skills I have developed during my degree are:
+The top three skills I’ve developed during my degree are:

 • Confidence